-B.1 This Appendix provides information about standards that apply to all new residential developments in Chelmsford including conversions, apartments, maisonettes, houses, Houses in Multiple Occupation (HMO's) or extensions, unless it can be demonstrated that the particular site circumstances require a different design approach.
+- B.1 This Appendix provides information about standards that apply to all new residential developments in Chelmsford including conversions, apartments, maisonettes, houses, Houses in Multiple Occupation (HMO's) or extensions, unless it can be fully demonstrated that the specific site circumstances require a different design approach resulting in a departure from standard.

-B.2 The standards seek to ensure new developments will meet the needs of their occupiers, minimise the impact of new developments on surrounding occupiers and encourage higher rates of recycling.
+- B.2 The standards seek to ensure new developments will meet the needs of their occupiers, minimise the impact of new developments on surrounding occupiers and encourage higher rates of recycling.
 Detailed guidance is contained within the Council's Making Places Supplementary Planning Document.
 Where relevant, links have been provided to other Council documents or national standards.
 The following standards are covered:

 - Privacy and quality of the living environment

 - Private amenity space

 - Natural light

 - Open space

 - Internal space standards

-- Recycling and waste.
+- · Recycling and waste.